droidian/porting-guide/kernel-compilation.md

 CONFIG_UTS_NS
 ```

-Later on for other components, other options can be enabled after the initial boot is done successfully.
+Later on for other components, various options should be enabled after the initial boot is done successfully.

 As an example for Bluetooth these options might be required

 ```
 CONFIG_BT
 CONFIG_BT_HCIVHCI
 ```

 You can use menuconfig to make sure all the options are enabled with all their dependencies.

-If LXC fails to start you can use ```lxc-checkconfig``` after device first booted to check for other options that might be needed.
+If LXC fails to start you can use `lxc-checkconfig` after device first booted to check for other options that might be needed.

 Compiling
 ---------